 When my son was living in this room I offered to fix it up a little – paint and whatnot but he really didn’t want to be displaced from it and he made it his own.
 He covered the floral wallpaper border with floor-to-ceiling posters, added LED lights all over the place, as teenagers do.
 But once he was out and the room was empty, it seemed like a good time to fix this room up a bit before we officially made it the guest room.

 This room didn’t require a TON of work….
 I thought.
-My husband needed a break from working on the house after our huge kitchen renovation, so I told him I would happily work on this project by myself, thinking of it just as a decorating project.
-But actually, it is a lot of work, because I decided to remove the popcorn ceiling, replace the trim, re-configure the desk area and paint that too.
+My husband needed a break from working on the house after our huge kitchen renovation, so I told him I would happily work on this diy project by myself, thinking of it just as a decorating project.
+But actually, it is a lot of work, because I decided to remove the popcorn ceiling, replace the trim, re-configure the existing cabinets in desk area and paint that too.
 It seemed like a little project in my head but once I got into it, it actually is pretty big.
 So what am I doing?
 Here’s a list:

 - Scrape the popcorn, paint the ceiling and walls